argonne-lcf/ALCF_Hands_on_HPC_Workshop/couplingSimulationML/SmartSim/README.md

   - It uses PyTorch and Horovod to perform data-parallel distributed training on the GPU
   - The model is a simple fully connected network with 2 hidden layers of 20 neurons, ReLU activatio functions, 1 input, $x$, and 1 output, $y=f(x)$
   - Training progresses until a tolerance on the average loss is reached, at which point a JIT-traced checkpoint of the model is saved to the disk and the simulator is told to quit
+- The outputs of the data producer and distributed training can be viewed in the `load_data.out` and `train_model.out` files, respectively, and the trained model is saved as `model_jit.pt`

 To build the Fortran data producer, follow the instructions below:
 - Connect to a Polaris login or compute node, either will work for this example